 ServiceIQ and businesses developed a framework with six agreed priorities

 These priorities were chosen as most likely to have a significant impact on increasing business productivity and growth.
 These priorities are purposely high level and aspirational, and outline focus areas for the sector as a whole.

 Attract and retain people with the right attitude and aptitude.

 Increase the number of able school leavers transitioning into the sector.

 Develop and maintain high quality qualifications and programmes that meet the needs of industry.

 Improve business and management capability.

-ServiceIQ’s Sector Profile series gives an overview of each sector in our industry, with a focus on the current environment, economic contribution, and future opportunities and challenges for each sector.
+ServiceIQ’s Sector Profile Infographics give an overview of each sector in our industry, with a focus on the current environment, economic contribution, and future opportunities and challenges for each sector.